 For such a beautiful place, the vibe tends to be muted more years than not.
 The Pirates have struggled in the free agency era to attract and retain talent and have been an also-ran more years than not, leading many Western Pennsylvania sport fans to speak with their wallets and not come out.
 Given many of the 81 home games are meaningless, excitement is often low.

 Now the fans who DO show up tend to be good baseball fans, but it’s hard to be jazzed even in such a gorgeous place when there’s only 12,000 of you there.
 This changed a little in the middle of the decade when the Pirates were making playoff runs and the park was, on average, 80% full.
 But the Pirates have returned to their losing ways, and crowds have thinned out again.
 Maybe try to go on a weekend or against a popular opponent for a better atmosphere.

 Most of the other things that help make the experience are done well.
 Ushers are nice (though they will check your ticket if you try to sneak into a better seat) .
 Some of the vendors do their jobs with some pizzazz (and the occasional thick Yinzer accent).
 The Parrot, now that he’s no longer part of a 1980’s cocaine ring, is one of the better baseball mascots

-Despite a relatively small scoreboard, the game day operations crew do a really good job.
+Despite the small scoreboard, the game day operations crew do a really good job.
 Their player intros and team videos are some of the most creative in baseball.
 The music isn’t always copycat stadium jams.
 For instance, they play The Whip by Locksley after home runs and have played Freaks by Timmy Trumpet as the players take the field.
 And the pirate theme is played just right; it’s used, without it going over-the-top.